I show you how to make sugar cookies from scratch in this post.

 Read up the complete recipe with video instructions at the bottom of this post.

-How to make sugar cookies from scratch?
+How to make the dough?

 Simple sugar cookies should be easily prepared at home, especially if you intend to make them with kids.